Hamish-Leahy/NeuraFi/README.md

 **Additional Features (Potential)**

 * **Gamification:** Incorporate interactive elements to make financial management more engaging.
 * **Community & Collaboration:** Create a platform for users to share progress, seek advice, and learn from others.
-* **Open Banking Integration:** Seamlessly connect with various financial institutions for comprehensive data access.
+* **Open Banking Integration:** Seamlessly connect with variousfinancial institutions for comprehensive data access.

 **Milestones**